ArabellaTech/django-basic-cms/doc/installation.rst

 Settings
 ========

-All the Gerbi CMS specific settings and options are listed and explained in the ``pages/settings.py`` file.
+All the Django Basic CMS specific settings and options are listed and explained in the ``pages/settings.py`` file.

-Gerbi CMS require several of these settings to be set.
+Django Basic CMS require several of these settings to be set.
 They are marked in this document with a bold "*must*".

 .. note::